Food for Life Scotland

 The Catering Mark is the Soil Association’s prestigious national food award, and the only UK-wide certification scheme that provides a guarantee that food is fresh, seasonal and better for animal welfare.
 Bronze, silver and gold tiers encourage caterers to make step-by-step progress towards using more local, free range, fair trade and organic ingredients to produce healthier menus.

-Currently, more than 25,000 Catering Mark meals are served across Scotland every day.
+Currently, more than 61,000 Catering Mark meals are served across Scotland daily.

 Find out more about the Catering Mark in Scotland.